Chart Color Schemes

 Wanniassa has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to affect the region.
+AreaSearch has identified nine projects that may affect this region.
 Notable projects include Wanniassa Hills Primary School Modernisation, Erindale Group Centre Master Plan Implementation - Stage 1, The Valley Ponds - Wanniassa, and Wanniassa Playing Fields Irrigation & Lighting Upgrade.
-The following list details those most relevant.
+Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.